shopping-busket/backend/readme.md

 ## Getting Started

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+1. Make sure you have [NodeJS](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed.
 2. Install your dependencies

     ```
     cd path/to/backend
-    npm install
+    yarn
     ```

 3. Start your app

     ```
-    npm run compile # Compile TypeScript source
+    yarn  compile # Compile TypeScript source
-    npm run migrate # Run migrations to set up the database
+    yarn migrate # Run migrations to set up the database
-    npm start
+    yarn start
     ```

+## Dev Server
+Run `yarn dev` to start a dev-server with hot reload

 ## Testing

-Run `npm test` and all your tests in the `test/` directory will be run.
+Run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding